sjTheSahilJoseph/.dotfiles/README.md

 ### Personal
 - Wallpaper & Coding fonts (/assets)
-- Mostly Light Mode.
-Other than IDEs, Code Editor, and Terminals.
+- Mostly Light theme.
+Other than IDEs, Code Editor, and Terminal.

 ### Mobile
 - Mostly Light Mode.
 - Mobile ringtone sound 100%, notification silent, alarm tone same as ringtone.
 - Mobile wallpaper and ringtone in /sj_mobile.
+- Mobile phone sync with computer as much as possible. (install almost everything on phone as well but use all things from laptop mostly).